How much HRMS costs and how to set your budget

 - Staff training (both the cost of training materials and also staff time spent being trained)

-It’s worth noting that while the cloud/subscription model is almost always cheaper upfront, from a TCO perspective, there comes a point when a licensed system may make more financial sense.
+However, on-premises HRMS is often seen as more secure and while the cloud/subscription model is almost always cheaper upfront, from a TCO perspective, there comes a point when a licensed, on-premises system may make more financial sense.

 Time to pull it all together.
 What follows is a step-by-step template for compiling your HRMS project budget.
 By all means, use your own process, but feel free to use this as a foundation:

 - A ballpark figure: this will NOT be your final figure but we have to start somewhere.
 One option is to take a look at the prices on a selection of systems.
-Alternatively, allocate an amount per employee per year (the Sierra-Cedar HR Systems Survey 2017-18 suggests a figure between $150 and $460 USD, depending on size of organization).
+Alternatively, allocate an amount per employee per year (some research suggests a figure between $150 and $460 USD, depending on size of organization).

 - Functions and features?
 Decide what you need the system to do for your business and then add in the cost of any ‘non-standard’ bells and whistles.
 If you’re worried about attaching too high a figure to the project at this early stage, one option is to focus only on basic features but add a variable cost line for ‘additional functionality’ to cover more advanced functionality to be added at a later date.